-In 1998 after ten years working in the design industry both in Britain and the United States Zoe Patterson entered Edinburgh College of Art as Graphic Design Programme Director.
+After ten years working in the design industry both in Britain and the United States Zoe Patterson entered Edinburgh College of Art as Graphic Design Programme Director.
 Since that time she has maintained her professional practice and developed her research in the field of education.
-This has manifested itself in a number of design and teaching projects, the most significant of which won The Guardian University Award for Employability in 2013.
+This has manifest itself in a number of design and teaching projects.

 Zoe has worked with a varied client base on publications, publicity and installation work.
-These have included exhibitions at; the Royal Botanic Garden Edinburgh; The National Museum of Modern Art, Kyoto; the Royal Museum of Scotland; The Royal Highland Fusiliers headquarters in Glasgow; and design work for Rank, WHSmith, AT Cross, Nestor, Swarovski, National Libraries and Edinburgh District Council.
+These have included exhibitions at; the Royal Botanic Garden Edinburgh; The National Museum of Modern Art, Kyoto; the Royal Museum of Scotland; The Royal Highland Fusiliers headquarters, Glasgow; and design work for Rank, WHSmith, AT Cross, Nestor, Swarovski, Marks and Spencer, National Libraries and Edinburgh District Council.

 In 2016 Zoe began a two year secondment with the University of Edinburgh's Institute of Academic Development (IAD) in order to explore careers guidance at secondary school level and the transition between school and Higher Education.
 This passion informs Zoe's teaching and research.

 Nine years since inception, 'Design Agency' project is the flagship means by which students on the Graphic Design Degree Programme at Edinburgh College of Art graduate from four years of full-time education with an honours degree and, simultaneously, 3-4 years of work experience.
 Winner of the Guardian University Awards 2013 prize for Employability Initiative, it was the first project of its kind in the UK and boasts students are 100% employable.